mahiiC/mahiiC/README.md

+### :wave: Hi there I'm Mahima!
-An undergraduate student pursuring B.Tech Biotechnology My areas of interest include in Bioinformatics and Industrial Microbiology
+:nerd_face: An undergraduate student pursuring B.Tech Biotechnology My areas of interest include in Bioinformatics and Industrial Microbiology

 Currently learning R programming and learning how to make Bioinformatics related projects on Github